Sir John Hardy, 1st Baronet: Background

 Hardy, born 23 April 1809, was the eldest son of John Hardy and Isabele Gathorne.
 Gathorne Gathorne-Hardy, 1st Earl of Cranbrook, was his younger brother.
 He attended Oriel College, Oxford, gaining a BA in 1831, and a MA in 1834.
 On 13 June 1846 at Farnborough Church, Warwickshire, he married Laura Holbech or Holbeck, third daughter of William Holbech of Farnborough Hall, Warwickshire.
 At Low Moor, Bradford, the "roaring of cannon" and the "merry note of village bells" continued throughout the day.
 At 4.30pm the event was celebrated by 40 agents of the Low Moor Ironworks at Buttershaw House, with many toasts and speeches.
 The cannon "poured forth their voices of thunder" once more at nine pm.

 The eldest of their three surviving sons was Sir Reginald Hardy (1848–1938), a JP and deputy lieutenant for Staffordshire, who succeeded to the baronetcy.
 A younger son was barrister Gerald Holbeck Hardy (Atherstone 1852 – Burton-upon-Trent 1929) of Arlington Street, Piccadilly.
 Gerald served as a major in the Queen's Own Royal Regiment, Staffordshire, in 1914.
+Another son was Laurence Hardy, Member of Parliament for Ashford from 1892 to 1918.